Retail bellwether Next has reported an unexpected boost to festive sales - driven by a strong performance online.

-Overall, chief executive Lord Wolfson said that full price sales in the period were up by 1.5 per cent on last year, boosted, he claimed, by the cold weather.
+Overall, chief executive Lord Wolfson said in a trading statement that full price sales in the period were up by 1.5 per cent on last year, boosted, he claimed, by the cold weather.

-The firm raised its profit forecast as a result of the better-than-expected performance, saying that profits were expected to rise by £8 million to £725m – but still below the £790m in the 12 months to January 2017.
+The firm raised its profit forecast as a result of the better-than-expected performance, saying that profits were expected to rise by £8m to £725m - but still below the £790m in the 12 months to January 2017.

 However, retail experts warned that the store, which has become increasingly reliant on internet sales and click and collect in recent years - particularly at its out of town retail park locations - may be hit with a flurry of returns in the New Year.